-Nonpoint radiological emissions from a variety of diffuse sources were evaluated in 2009 for compliance with NESHAPs Subpart H. Diffuse sources evaluated included planned research, environmental restoration, and waste management activities.
+Nonpoint radiological emissions from a variety of diffuse sources were evaluated in 2010 for compliance with NESHAPs Subpart H. Diffuse sources evaluated included planned research and planned decontamination and dismantlement activities.
 The EPA-approved CAP88-PC dose modeling computer program was used to calculate the possible dose to members of the public from each of the planned activities.
 The evaluations determined whether NESHAPs permitting and continuous monitoring requirements were applicable, or whether periodic confirmatory sampling was needed to ensure compliance with Subpart H standards for radionuclide emissions.
-Chapter 8 discusses the NESHAPs evaluations of the research, environmental restoration, and waste management activities that occurred in 2009.
+Chapter 8 discusses the NESHAPs evaluations of the research, environmental restoration, and waste management activities that occurred in 2010.